Drew-Watson-117/HPC_Project/README.md

 - To run the GPU share memory implementation, get a gpu allocation.
 Make sure the CudaToolkit module is loaded with `module load cuda/12.2.0`.
 Then run `$ bash ./run_gpu_shared.sh`.

+## GPU Distributed Memory Algorithm

+### Instructions for build and execution on CHPC

+- Firstly, the source files must be compiled into a binary.
+In order to do this navigate to `/src/gpu_distributed`
+- load the necessary modules to compile and eventually run the program
+    - ```
+        module load intel impi
+        module load cuda/12.1
+    ```
+- from here, we can create the object files
+    - ```
+        mpicxx -c gpu_distributed.cpp helper_functions.cpp helper_functions.hpp
+        nvcc -c kernel.cu
+        ```
+- at this point, we are ready to link our object files together to create a binary -``` mpicxx gpu_distributed.o helper_functions.o kernel.o -lcudart
+    ```
+- We now have a binary that will run our GPU Distributed algorithm.
+I have supplied several different permutations of running this algorithm in the `slurm` folder for this project.
+To use one of these examples, simply navigate to the `slurm` folder and pick which example you would like to submit as a job
+    -```
+    sbatch run_gpu_dist_strong_3.slurm // queue a job that uses 3 gpus to compute the line of sight
+    ```
+- **Note**: The methodology and design plan for this implementation is located at the top of `kernel.cu`.

 # Validation of Output